itswhom/WhomDepot/README.md

 # WhomDepot
 Various things helpful to Whom.
-Config files, bookmarks, resources and more.
+Config files, bookmarks, resources, and more.

 ## Directories